 - Secret 1: Find survey sites that are based in your home country

 - Secret 2: Join survey panels that give signup bonuses

 - Secret 3: Find opportunities that work for you

-- Secret 4: Refer your friends
+- Secret 4: Refer your friends to legitimate survey sites

 - Secret 5: Use survey apps whenever possible

 - Insider tips: Don’t be fooled by ‘proof’ of earnings, set up a few basics and do your research – properly!

 In this in-depth guide, we’ll not only provide some recommendations, but we’ll also divulge how you can truly find the best possible survey programs that will work for you and why.

 When you’re looking for the best paid survey sites to make money or earn free gift cards, the #1 thing to keep in mind is that surveys are not a one-size-fits-all type of endeavor.
 The truth is: certain survey sites work better for certain types of people.